LSE-MY457/lse-my457.github.io/index.md

 ### Textbooks

-Throughout the term we will dip into three main resources:
+Throughout the term we will dip into three main resources, which we will refer to by their acronyms:

-* Angrist and Pischke, _Mostly Harmless Econometrics: An Empiricist's Companion_, 2009, Princeton University Press.
+* **MHE**: Angrist and Pischke, _Mostly Harmless Econometrics: An Empiricist's Companion_, 2009, Princeton University Press.
-* Imbens and Rubin, _Causal Inference for Statistics, Social, and Biomedical Sciences_, 2015, Cambridge University Press.
+* **CIS**: Imbens and Rubin, _Causal Inference for Statistics, Social, and Biomedical Sciences_, 2015, Cambridge University Press.
-* Huntington-Klein, _The Effect: An Introduction to Research Design and Causality_, 2022, CRC Press.
+* **TE** Huntington-Klein, _The Effect: An Introduction to Research Design and Causality_, 2022, CRC Press.

+If you are particularly interested in this material, there will be additioanl readings set from the f:

+* **CMRI**: Pearl, _Causality: Models Reasoning and Inference (2nd Ed)_, 2009, Cambridge University Press.
+* **CISAP**: Pearl, Glymour, and Jewell, _Causal Inference in Statistics: A Primer_, 2016, Wiley.
+* **CIWI**: Hernan and Robins, _Causal Inference: What If_, 2020, Routledge.

 ### Formative problem sets